gariepyz/Automatic-Graph-Representation-Algorithm-For-Graph-Neural-Networks/README.md

     <strong> File Structures and Layout: </strong>
 </div>

-This repository employs 1 notebook, 3 supplementary .py files and sample data/JSON files for feature engineering:
+This repository employs 1 notebook, 3 supplementary .py files, sample data/JSON files for feature engineering and a conda yml file for a functioning environment:

 <strong>AGRA_algorithms.py </strong> - contains our (AGRA) ASE_To_Graph class, the open catalyst project (OCP) Atom_To_Graph class (solely for comparison), and extra functions to handle imported databases and data operations.